CircuitVerse/Blog/content/posts/Pragati_UserOnlineDocumentation.md

     After creating two videos, we shared those with the CV community on Slack for feedback.
 While the core content of the video was appreciated, I received critical feedback on the intro part and adding tone with a music score (along with the narration).

 *  **GitHub:** For publishing my content, I must use GitHub to push my content.
 Since I have limited experience with the tool, I hope to grow more comfortable with these technologies and participate more actively online.
 I shall use the tool once the final word file has been reviewed.

 # Lessons Learned

-1. **Open source documentation:** One of the key pain points or blessings of working on open source documentation is that the platform is continuously upgraded with new features and functionalities.
+1.**Open source documentation:** One of the key pain points or blessings of working on open source documentation is that the platform is continuously upgraded with new features and functionalities.
 So how does one know how to strike a balance?

     While the CV videos had some UI discrepancies, the user guide content (that is live) must be detailed enough to give users clear instructions on how to accomplish a task.
 I learnt that videos play a key role in demonstrating a workflow while the text documentation must be detailed and must be updated frequently.

-2. **Audience analysis is key**: Again, I have learnt that audience analysis is key to the success of a documentation project.
+2.**Audience analysis is key**: Again, I have learnt that audience analysis is key to the success of a documentation project.
 Do your research and ask enough questions to your SMEs to understand your audience and discover vital facts.

     Advocate for your user because this is also your chance of understanding, and reason with your team why your suggested documentation plan will not benefit your audience.

-3. **Documentation plan is important:**  When working on any team, organizational needs can change over time.
+3.**Documentation plan is important:**  When working on any team, organizational needs can change over time.
 I set up deadlines that allowed me and my mentors to assess my progress, identify hurdles and revise documentation scope.
-4. **Communicating and time management skills for remote collaboration**: I had to work remotely with SMEs residing in other parts of the continent to understand and document organizational requirements.
+4.**Communicating and time management skills for remote collaboration**: I had to work remotely with SMEs residing in other parts of the continent to understand and document organizational requirements.
 While the team was always available to answer my queries, I developed even stronger communication and organizational skills.

 # Final Thoughts